pvakaris/countdown_game_solver/README.md

-# Solving the Countdown Numbers Game
+# The Countdown Numbers Game

 The Countdown numbers game is specified as follows: